top of page

 General George Washington's Headquarters

-Middlebrook Catonment
+Middlebrook Cantonment

 Middlebrook, New Jersey served as the Continental Army’s most successful winter cantonment, where improved leadership, organization, and supply transformed the post–Valley Forge army into a healthier, better trained, and more confident fighting force.